adamnemecek/adjoint/nilpotence.md

 ## dynamic programming
 You are updating until you can't improve, thereby makeing the update rule 0.
-The adjoint is the other options that you are considering.
+The adjoint is the other options that you are considering for the particular field.

 ## physics